JujuAdams/Bento/docs/0.1/Building-From-BentoScript.md

 - Function definitions come up a lot when defining callbacks and most callbacks don't receive arguments.
 If a function has no arguments then instead of typing `fn()` you can shorten it further to `fn`.

-- A new keyword `build` has been added to assist with creating a UI tree (`build` replaces Catspeak's native `use` but it returns the result of the close function).
+- A new keyword `build` has been added to assist with creating a UI tree (`build` replaces Catspeak's native `use`, though it returns the result of the close function).

 - BentoScript doesn't support the unary operators `++` or `--` (use `+= 1` or `-= 1` respectively).